oleorhagen/mender-convert/README.md

 $ ./docker-build
 ```

-This will create a container image which you can use to run `Mender-convert`
+This will create a container image with the name `mender-conver` which you can
-without polluting your host environment with the necessary dependencies.
+use to run `Mender-convert` without polluting your host environment with the
+necessary dependencies.

 #### Use the Mender-convert container image